jubby2000/code-up/README.md

 * Live demo on demo site
 * Live stats on coding subjects

-## Technologies and Technical Challenges

-* Node.js backend to handle intent requests, conversation logic and retrieving database data.
-* Firebase will handle asset, database, and function storage.
-* Dialogflow on the "frontend" to train the AI on which user phrases to capture as variables

 ### Key Challenges
 1. Seeding a large amount of data into the database (JSON format), in a way that can be retrieved appropriately